logzio/logz-docs/_source/logzio_collections/_synthetic-monitoring-sources/synthetic-link-detector.md

 ### Overview

-Deploy this integration to collect metrics on broken links in a web page, and to get additional data about the links.
+Deploy this integration to collect data on broken links in a web page, and to get additional data about the links.